Chef Naoki Shares His KnivesSeptember 15, 2019

 Gyutou | Chef’s Knife

 Gyutou knives are the Japanese equivalent of European chef’s knife.
 Chef Naoki says that this knife is the ideal all-purpose knife that’s easy to maintain, has versatility and stays sharper longer.
-He said that he can break down a tuna, fillet a salmon and then cut some basil, without pause.
+He can break down a tuna, fillet a salmon and then cut some basil, without pause.
 He also said that he keeps a gyutou in his knife bag at all times.

 Yanagi | Slicer